ProvisionGenie/ProvisionGenie/Docs/Admin-fact-sheet.md

 ## Deploy and maintain ProvisionGenie

 * To get a better understanding of the architecture of ProvisionGenie we recommend to familiarize yourself first with our [Solution overview](https://github.com/ProvisionGenie/ProvisionGenie/blob/main/Docs/LogicApps.md#solution-overview).
-* Additionally we provide you with a pictured step by step [Deployment Guide](DeploymentGuide.md) that walks you through the entire deployment.
+* Additionally we provide you with a pictured step by step [Deployment Guide](DeploymentGuide.md) that walks you through the entire deployment process.
 * If something doesn't work you can always [raise an issue](https://github.com/ProvisionGenie/ProvisionGenie/issues/new/choose) and we will help.
-We don't believe that you will experience major difficulties, as we of course tested the deployment before.

 ## Update schedule

 This is an open-source project and we welcome [contributions](https://github.com/ProvisionGenie/ProvisionGenie/blob/main/CONTRIBUTINGt.md).
 We will use [semantic versioning](https://semver.org/):

 * We will merge PRs about fixing defects or optimizing existing code fortnightly and release a patch which you can then use